Real-MullaC/dt_help/en/docs/img_tasks/tools/servicemgr.md

     - Lists services that this service depends on

     For both service dependencies and dependents, you will see the service name, the display name, and the service type.

+- **Service Groups** tab:
+    - Lists the group the service belongs to, if any, and other services in the same group
+    - Lists registered Service Host (svchost) groups

 ## Modifying a service